arfc/moltres/tutorial/step01_groupConstants/README.md

 The syntax requires the arbitrary directory name you'd like to create, then the arbitrary file base name that moltres will look at, then a file that maps primary branch names to temperatures, then a file that lists the secondary branch names, and lastly a file that maps universe numbers from serpent to material names.
 Group constants will be extracted for all materials listed in the last file.
+In order this method to work, there has to be a .coe for each material.

 The secBranch.txt file should be blank if no secondary branches were used, i.e. there is only one branch variation per burnup step.